-To enable MoH, you must first increase your MoH channels to greater than 1 under the "Account" tab, PBX Settings box, Configure Music On Hold.
+To enable MoH, you must first increase your MoH channels to 1 or more under "Inbound Call Settings > Music on Hold".
 Please check to see if this feature is already included in any plan you currently subscribe.
 You will only be charged if you are over your plan's allotment.

 The MoH feature can be customized in the following interface locations:

-- Under the "Account" tab, you can set the number of simultaneous channels for your phone system, set a default MoH stream for your PBX, and enable Enhanced Music on Hold.
+- Under the “Inbound Call Settings > Music on Hold”, you can set the number of simultaneous channels for your phone system, set a default MoH stream for your PBX, and enable Enhanced Music on Hold.

-- From the "Users" page, you can set the MoH stream for each individual user.
+- From the "Users>Call Settings"page, you can set the MoH stream for each individual user.